Joseph O'Doherty: Co-founding Fianna Fáil

-In 1926 O'Doherty he left the Sinn Féin party's Ardfheis with Éamon de Valera and became a founder member of the new Fianna Fáil party.
-He lost his seat at the June 1927 general election but was re-elected again to the Dáil in the 1933 general election.
+In 1926 O'Doherty he left Sinn Féin after its Ardfheis with Éamon de Valera and became a founder member of the new Fianna Fáil party.
+He lost his seat at the June 1927 general election.

 He was elected to the Seanad Éireann in 1928, serving as one of Fianna Fáil's first six elected Senators under the leadership of Joseph Connolly.

-From 1929 to 1933 served as the county manager of Carlow and Kildare, where he used his knowledge of dowsing to find water supplies for local towns.
+From 1929 to 1933 served as the county manager of County Carlow and County Kildare, where he used his knowledge of dowsing to find water supplies for local towns.
+He was elected again to the Dáil in the 1933 general election.

 In 1936 O'Doherty successfully sued Ernie O'Malley for libel.
 The incident in question involved a raid Michael Collins had proposed to take place on 1 October 1919 at Moville, County Donegal.
 O'Malley, in his book On Another Man's Wound, had implied that O'Doherty had refused to go.
 In fact, it had been agreed, without O'Doherty's intervention, that it would be inappropriate for a member of the Dáil to be involved.